This is a guide covering the fisheye lens.

 - For shooting extreme sports like skiing, skateboarding, snowboarding, etc.

-- For producing weird non-rectilinear circular perspective of normal everyday moments.
+- For producing a weird non-rectilinear circular perspective of normal everyday moments.

 - For shooting a peep-hole scene